-Phycocyanin (Phyco means "algae" and cyanine "blue-green") is a powerful molecule found in spirulina and some other blue-green algae.
-It is a water-soluble pigment-protein-antioxidant complex, which gives Spirulina the impressive blue-green color.
+Phycocyanin (Phyco means 'algae' and cyanine 'blue-green') is a powerful molecule found in spirulina and some other blue-green algae.
+It is a water-soluble pigment-protein-antioxidant complex, which gives Spirulina the impressive blue-green colour.

 Spirulina is the only whole food that contains this blue antioxidant.
 Wheatgrass and chlorella are green due to their chlorophyll content, but only spirulina has blue and green antioxidants.

 Phycocyanin, a water-soluble protein, interacts with the chlorophyll in spirulina, making it an effective antioxidant.
 Scientists have called phycocyanin a 'miracle molecule' because of its multiple health benefits.